0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 # Comparison

+To establish the work's cultural legitimacy, this analysis began by interrogating three core questions designed to determine whether the album serves as an authentic reflection of the LGBTQ+ experience or inadvertently reinforces harmful stereotypes.
+The first question asks if this media is a good representation of queer culture, making sure it follows what is expected to come out of the community.
+The second question ensures that the media does not fall into any potential tokenism or biases, which would further degrade both the legitimacy of the media and

 - Is their work an accurate representation of culture?
 - Does it fall into any tokenism or biases?